Candela and Schreier Surgical Group

 If you have recurrent episodes of diverticulitis, surgical treatment will greatly improve your daily quality of life.
-At Candela and Schreier Medical Corporation, Dr. Frank Candela and Dr. David Schreier treatment services for both conditions, helping patients in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, find lasting relief.
-The team is happy to serve patients living in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area.
-If you’d like to learn more about surgical solutions to these gastrointestinal conditions, schedule an appointment by phone or use the online tool.
+At West Valley Surgeons, Dr. Frank Candela and Dr. David Schreier offer minimally invasive or robotic surgery to help patients in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, find lasting relief.
+They serve patients living in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area.
+If you’d like to learn more about surgical solutions, schedule an appointment by phone or use the online tool.

 Diverticulosis occurs when weak areas in the outer lining of your intestine allow the inner layer of your intestine to push through.
 That creates very small pockets or pouches along a section of your intestine.
 Diverticulosis develops more commonly in the colon, or the lower portion of your intestine.